-How have we made this school physically accessible to children with SEND?
-The school is all on one level and is accessible to children with physical difficulties.
+sc ow have we made this chool physically ccessible to children ith SEND?
+The school is accessible to children with physical difficulties via hand railings and ramps.
 We ensure that equipment used is accessible to all children regardless of their needs.
 The school has disabled toilet facilities.
-The school has a medical room with a disabled shower.
-How do we adapt the curriculum and the learning environment to support children with SEN?
+The school has a medical room to support pupils.
+Toilets and bath room areas have been risked assessed in accordance to the needs of individual pupils. le su ow do we adapt the urriculum and the arning environment to upport children with EN?
 All children have an entitlement to a broad and balanced curriculum and pupils benefit from a range of teaching and learning styles; a carefully differentiated curriculum with clear learning objectives; a range of differentiated learning materials (both for reinforcement and extension); assessment procedures that emphasise pupils' strengths and achievements which is used to inform the next stage of learning; access to ICT; and a broad range of extracurricular activities and visits (including a residential visit in Year 6).
 This enables the pupils to understand the relevance and purpose of the learning activities.
 It also allows them to experience levels of understanding and rates of progress that bring about feelings of success and achievement.
 Access to the curriculum is important and to ensure we get it right for children with Special Educational Needs we use a wide variety of resources to facilitate this.
 This includes the use of ICT and specialist equipment such as coloured overlays, writing slopes, pencil grips and adapted rulers and scissors.
 It is worth pointing out that we do not offer targeted extra-curricular activities for children with Special Education Needs, but instead actively try to ensure that all our extra-curricular activities, including our residential trip, are adapted for children's specific needs.
 As a fully inclusive school, all children participate in whole school curriculum and off site activities.
-The extent to which each child participates and the levels of support received will vary between children, but we differentiate the activities run for children with disabilities.
-How will we measure the progress of your child in school?
+The extent to which each child participates and the levels of support received will vary between children, but we differentiate the activities run for children with disabilities. th ow will we measure le progress of your nild in school?
 All children are continually assessed as they progress through the school so that we can build upon their prior learning.
 The class teacher plans for all the pupils in their class, differentiating the task accordingly to suit any pupils' individual needs and is responsible for the assessment of their progress.
-Each class teacher will attend termly pupil progress meeting with a member of the senior leadership team to discuss the progress of pupils.
+Each class teacher will attend termly pupil progress meeting with their Headteacher or SLT to discuss the progress of pupils.
 The shared discussions will highlight if further support or intervention may be needed to increase progress and bring the child back on track to meet end of year targets.

-How do we support the emotional, mental and social development of pupils?
 All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
 We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiety etc. The school offers a wide variety of pastoral support for pupils who are encountering emotional difficulties.
-These include: Members of staff are readily available for pupils who wish to discuss issues and concerns.
-Play leaders are available on the yard at lunchtime to support others in play activities.
-Clubs are available for those who find lunchtimes a challenge.
-Several staff have attended mental health awareness training and use a range of strategies to support children with these needs.
-How are the adults in school helped to work with children with an SEND and what training do they have?
-We have a rolling annual SEND training programme.
-Part of the SENDco's role is to support class teachers in planning for children with SEND.
-Individual teachers and support staff often attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
+These include: